 “Every child needs to have every opportunity,” Zucker says.
 “Healthy communities have to start with our youngest children.”Anita Zucker

-From the time they were UF freshmen, Anita Zucker and her late husband, Jerry, worked side-by-side completing their education, nurturing a family and building a successful life in Charleston, S.C.
+From the time they were University of Florida freshmen, Anita Zucker and her late husband, Jerry, worked side-by-side completing their education, nurturing a family and building a successful life in Charleston, South Carolina.

 “Every child needs to have every opportunity,” Zucker says.
 “Healthy communities have to start with our youngest children.”